Japan's state of emergency is no lockdown. What's in it?

 Q. WHAT ARE ESSENTIAL ACTIVITIES?

-A. Essential activities and facilities, including banks, grocery stores, postal services, pharmacies and utility companies remain open.
+A. Essential activities and facilities, including banks, grocery stores, postal services, pharmacies and utility companies, remain open.
 Some retail stores and entertainment venues such as movie theaters, concert halls and amusement parks can be asked to shut down.
-Public schools in Tokyo and some neighboring prefectures already are closed until early May.
+Public schools in Tokyo and some neighboring prefectures already are closed until at least early May.

 ———